rackerlabs/technical-blog/content/blog/2020/2020-07-22-aws-outposts-a-hybrid-approach-to-designing-hybrid-environments-part-one/index.md

 [Part two of the series](https://docs.rackspace.com/blog/aws-outposts-a-hybrid-approach-to-designing-hybrid-environments-part-two/) is ready, so read on.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/sap">Learn more about our SAP services.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/managed-aws">Learn more about our AWS services.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.